Riverscapes Metadata Standards

 The Riverscapes metadata has the following namespace organization:

-- The code repository within which the code lives.
-We refer to this as the Schema Authority
+- The Schema Authority - the code repository within which the code lives

 - The tool (usually a python package).
-We currently refer to as the authority name but plan to rename to Tool schema name
+We refer to this as the Tool schema name

 - The data layer.
 See What is a layer? below.